Liverpool transfer news: 'Disgrace!' - Neil Warnock slams Reds over failed Nathaniel Clyne loan | Goal.com

 The Bluebirds boss was under the impression that Clyne would move to the Welsh capital on loan, and was dismayed to see the move fall through.

-"I’m disappointed with Nathaniel Clyne and Liverpool," Warnock told talkSPORT after his side's shock 1-0 FA Cup loss to League One side Gillingham on Saturday.
+"I’m disappointed with Nathaniel Clyne and Liverpool," Warnock told BBC Sport after his side's shock 1-0 FA Cup loss to League One side Gillingham on Saturday.

 "To see on TV he’s gone to Bournemouth when I’ve been promised he’s my player is for me a disgrace and a lack of class."